charryh100/charryh100/README.md

 <!--<img align="right" alt="GIF" src="https://magiccopy.xyz/assets/images/hadder.gif" width="500" height="320" />-->

 **Happy to see you here!** :star_struck: <br>
-- I am a 🚀 Technology Enthusiastic.
+- I am a 🚀 Technology enthusiast.
 - I'm dealing with ⚡ Web Development.
 - I work I do this as a small business owner that invest in Startups.💪.